Position/Title: Associate Professor

 Reducing our reliance on in-feed antimicrobials

 Lee-Anne is evaluating new feed ingredients that have functional compounds to reduce the use of antibiotics in animal feed.
 Examples of these ingredients include insect meals and Omega-3 fatty acids.
-Her research is looking at insects that offer bioactive compounds and provide metabolic protective affects for piglets.
-The exoskeleton of the insect also contains nutrients that improve the gut micro flora of pigs.
+Her research is looking at insects that offer bioactive compounds and provide protective effects for piglets.
+The exoskeleton of the insect also contains compounds that improve the gut micro flora of pigs.
 She is also looking at Omega-3 fatty acids to improve immune system robustness of the newly weaned pig.
 This project is funded by the Ontario Ministry of Agriculture, Food and Rural Affairs.

 Examining amino acid utilization in reproductive sows

 The amino acid methionine is used for protein synthesis, which makes muscle proteins, milk proteins or is used to grow piglets inside the sow.
 Methionine is also very important for other functions, such as creatine synthesis.
-If a gestating sow is not receiving enough methionine for both protein synthesis and its other purposes, her piglets are at risk for having poor performance or developing a metabolic disease.
-This research will try to quantify amino acid requirements based off of measuring protein and non-protein requirements to eventually formulate diets more precisely.
+If a gestating sow is not receiving enough methionine for both protein synthesis and its other purposes, her piglets are at risk for having poor performance or developing metabolic disease.
+This research will try to quantify amino acid requirements based on measuring protein and non-protein requirements to eventually formulate diets more precisely.
 This project is funded by Ontario Pork.

 Using the pig as a model for human nutrition research

 Lee-Anne is working with the University of Toronto and SickKids hospital researchers to use piglets as a model for testing an artificial placenta designed to rescue extremely premature human infants who cannot survive out of a fluid environment.
 They will place the piglets, early in their gestation, in the artificial placenta and monitor the piglet through birth up to post-puberty to see if their metabolism is influenced.
-Premature human infants are known to develop metabolic diseases as they grow up; the researchers are trying to determine if these new methods will be able to prevent infants from developing metabolic diseases later in life.
+Premature human infants are known to develop metabolic disease as they grow up; the researchers are trying to determine if these new methods will be able to prevent premature infants from developing metabolic disease later in life.